The Ultimate Bonefishing Destination: Fanning Island

 • Crystal Poppers in size 4

-Algae flies for Milkfish
+Algae flies for Milkfish if you wish to fish for these

-Crab flies for Triggers, Permit & Parrotfish
+Crab flies for Triggers and Parrotfish

 If you want to troll, bring some large red and white or purple and white flies.
 Bait patterns work best.